AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    >
    >Are you a Launch Pack customer?
 You can skip this step.
 Your consultant will provide you with an IT setup instructions document during your kickoff call.

-   Once you have collected all the necessary information, you’re ready to send a request to IT.
+   Once you have collected all the necessary information, you're ready to send a request to IT.
 You can use the text below as a template, replacing the bold text with your own information.

    [Include a link to this article](/help/marketo/getting-started/setup/configure-protocols-for-marketo.md).